-The Company recorded an operating loss in the fiscal year 2009 which, along with the current challenging economic environment, has reduced the likelihood that the Company will be able to realize the benefits of its deferred tax assets.
-Based on the restrictive accounting measurement criterion, the Company recorded a valuation allowance in the amount of \$7.6 million during the year ended April 30, 2009.
-If in future periods the Company records pre-tax profits and is able to assess the realizability of its deferred tax assets as "more likely than not", the need for all or some of such valuation allowance could be overcome based on a careful consideration of all available evidence.
-Such valuation allowance reductions would reduce future income tax provisions.
+In fiscal year 2009, the Company recorded an operating loss which, along with the challenging economic environment, reduced the likelihood that the Company would be able to realize the benefits of its deferred tax assets.
+Based on its cumulative losses in recent years, the Company increased its valuation allowance by the amount of \$7.6 million during the year ended April 30, 2009.
+If in future periods the Company records pre-tax profits and is able to assess the realizability of its deferred tax assets as "more likely than not", the need for all or some of such valuation allowance could be overcome based on then available evidence.
+Valuation allowance reductions would reduce future income tax provisions.
+As of April 30, 2010, the valuation allowance is approximately \$8.0 million.

 The Company is subject to taxation in several countries.
 The statutory federal rates are 34% in the United States, 33% in Europe and 25% in China.
-In fiscal year 2009, the valuation allowance created a net tax provision rather than a tax benefit from the year's tax loss.
-The fiscal year 2008 tax gain on the partial sale of the Morion investment is greater than the gain recorded for financial reporting purposes, resulting in a higher than expected effective tax rate of 39%.
-The effective rate is also impacted by the income or loss of certain of the Company's European and Asian subsidiaries which are currently not taxed.
-The Company may commence tax payments in China during calendar 2010 based on the operating profits of its subsidiary, FEI-Asia.
+In fiscal year 2010, the \$2.8 million tax refund created a large current benefit that offset the current tax provision and the increase in the valuation allowance.
+In fiscal year 2009, the valuation allowance created a net tax provision rather than a tax benefit from that year's tax loss.
 The Company utilizes the availability of research and development tax credits in the United States to lower its tax rate.
 (See Note 13 to the Consolidated Financial Statements.)

-The Company's European subsidiaries have available net operating loss carryforwards of approximately \$1.0 million to offset future taxable income.
+The Company's European subsidiaries have available net operating loss carryforwards of approximately \$1.3 million to offset future taxable income.
 These loss carryforwards have no expiration date.
-The fiscal year 2009 federal income tax operating loss carryforward of approximately \$3.0 million for the U.S. subsidiaries of the Company will be used to offset taxable income in future years.
-These loss carryforwards and related tax credits begin to expire in 2028.
-For state income tax purposes, the tax operating loss carryforward is \$7.3 million.
+For state income tax purposes, the Company has tax loss carryforwards of approximately \$2.3 million in California and \$8.4 million in New York.